-“Conductor and musician Colin Attard, with his wild, curly hair, is a familiar figure on the local music scene, especially in his native Gozo.
-His energy is as boundless and dynamic as his hair, and I know few local musicians who are as energetic as he is”.
-(Albert Storace, The Sunday Times of Malta, 03/03/2014).
+“That ever-energetic live wire Colin Attard” (Albert Storace, The Sunday Times of Malta, 15/05/2016) “with his wild, curly hair, is a familiar figure on the local music scene.
+His energy is as boundless and dynamic as his hair, and I know few local musicians who are as energetic as he is” (Albert Storace, The Sunday Times of Malta, 03/03/2014).